Ivan T. Sanderson: Vile vortices

 Sanderson has been described as credulous for suggesting that aircraft and boats went missing at Devil's Sea because of a wrinkle in spacetime, gravitational or magnetic aberrations, extra-terrestrials or mysterious underwater people.
-Larry Kusche, who traced the Devil's sea stories to their original sources, found that the phenomena of Devil's Sea had been fabricated and was nothing more than an exaggeration based on the loss of several fishing boats over a period of five years.
+Larry Kusche, who traced the Devil's sea stories to their original sources, suggested that the phenomena of Devil's Sea had been fabricated and was an exaggeration based on the loss of several fishing boats over a period of five years.
+Sanderson was a proponent of the space animal hypothesis, which argued flying saucers or UFOs may be caused not by technological alien spacecraft or mass hysteria, but rather by animal lifeforms that are indigenous to Earth's atmosphere or interplanetary space.

 In 1968, Sanderson introduced the concept of the "vile vortex".
 Vile vortices are supposed to be "anomalic regions" regularly distributed on Earth where disproportionately many strange phenomena occur, such as disappearances, UFO sightings, or poltergeist activity.
 The first and second "vile vortex" were the Bermuda Triangle and the Devil's Sea.
 Larry Kusche analyzed the data underlying that idea and found it insufficient.

 Personal life

 Sanderson was married twice.
-His wife Alma accompanied him in the travels discussed in Caribbean Treasure and Living Treasure.
+His first wife Alma accompanied him in the travels discussed in Caribbean Treasure and Living Treasure.

 He died of brain cancer in New Jersey, which had become his adopted home.